 - With the STARTUP folder surfaced, from the UNITS options group, choose the applicable units of measure and from the CODE options group, select the appropriate design code. - Select the DEFAULT DEFINITIONS / LOAD FROM TEMPLATES option which provides default definitions and load combinations in the define window to facilitate creation of new models.
 The values of the parameters will depend on the code and the unit system selected in the STARTUP DEFAULTS window.
-If the option is enabled then the newly created data file will by default contain predefined values stored in template files located in Templates subfolder of the spMats program folder (e.g. "c:\Program Files\StructurePoint\spMats\Templates").
+If the option is enabled, then the newly created data file will by default contain predefined values stored in template files located in the Templates subfolder of the spMats program folder (e.g., "c:\Program Files\StructurePoint\spMats\Templates").
 The user may open the template files and modify them as regular spMats files in order to customize the default values to the user's needs.

-Startup Defaults AL cosave Disp blay Statistics Startup Defau lts Engineering Parameters - ACI 318-11 ACI 318-08 C ACI 318-05 C CSA A23.3-04 Default Definitions I Load from templa Default Assignments Assign Default Assign Default Assign only if Assign always Assign antchi tes roperties one property : first defined ( defined Default Data Directory Default Library Directory No. of lines per printed page C:\Program Files\Structu urePoint\spM ats\Examples Browse Browse
+Startup Defaults p save Display Statistics

+Startup Defa ts

+Engineering Parameters Units Code © English © ACI 318-11 C ACI 318-05 C CSA A23.3-04 © Metric C ACI 318-08 C ACI 318-02 C CSA A23.3-94

+Default Definitions I⊄ Load from templates

+Default Assignments ☞ Assign Default Properties

+Assign only if one property defined Assign advants first defined momenty

+C Assign matching properties

+Default Data Directory NProgram Files\StructurePoint\spMats\Examples Browse

+No. of lines per printed page 6

-- Check the ASSIGN DEFAULT PROPERTIES if at the time of assigning thickness to an element in the model you want the program to automatically assign properties from remaining and unassigned categories based on one of the three following options. - ASSIGN ONLY IF ONE PROPERTY DEFINED will assign other properties to the element of defined thickness if they are the only definitions within their property category. - ASSIGN ALWAYS FIRST DEFINED PROPERTY will assign the first properties from each category to the element of defined thickness. - ASSIGN MATCHING PROPERTIES will assign properties whose positions within their respective categories are the same as the position of the thickness being assigned.
+- Check the ASSIGN DEFAULT PROPERTIES if at the time of assigning thickness to an element in the model you want the program to automatically assign properties from remaining and unassigned categories based on one of the three following options: - ASSIGN ONLY IF ONE PROPERTY DEFINED will assign other properties to the element of defined thickness if they are the only definitions within their property category. - ASSIGN ALWAYS FIRST DEFINED PROPERTY will assign the first properties from each category to the element of defined thickness. - ASSIGN MATCHING PROPERTIES will assign properties whose positions within their respective categories are the same as the position of the thickness being assigned.